aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Execute and process your query here.
 ```

-### Filter Messages with Paging Support
+### How to Filter Messages with Paging Support?

-Handling large datasets efficiently by retrieving messages in pages:
+Paging is essential for large mailboxes.
+The `ImapClient` provides methods to fetch messages in batches, allowing you to process, for example, 500 messages at a time.
+This keeps memory consumption low and improves overall throughput.

+Combine paging with `ImapQueryBuilder` to retrieve only the relevant subset on each page.

 ```java
 ImapClient client = new ImapClient(host, port, username, password);